-September 12th is the feast day of the Most Holy Name of Mary.
-Historically, in the Catholic Bible, names are very important and often contain great significance and meaning.
+Historically, especially in the Catholic Bible and Jewish tradition, names are very important and often contain great significance and meaning.

 A few of the many names that had great significance in the Bible are Abraham (“father of a multitude), Sarah (“mother of nations”), Israel (“having power with God”), Peter (“rock”) , and of course Jesus (“God saves”).